Mr-cyro/Configured-Network-Topologies/README.md

 # Configured-Network-Topologies
 Curtis Mayes

-You will need an account with cisco(packet tracer) to access the pkt file!!!
+Select "View Raw" to see the pkt file.
+You will also need an account with cisco(packet tracer) to access the pkt file!!!

 I chose this project as it will increase my networking knowledge.
 This will help me have a solid foundation of networking before I can progress in the cloud.